Review and road test of the BMW X2

 Market and Model

-Prices are pitched at around £34,000 for the volume X2 xDrive20d SE variant.
+Prices sit in the £32,000-£42,000 bracket, though it is possible to pay nearly £47,000 for this car if you opt for the top M35i petrol version.
+Most customers are going to be spending from around £37,000 upwards, which is what you'll pay for the volume X2 xDrive18d Sport variant.
 That's about £2,000 more than you'd pay for an equivalent X1 model.
 Across the range, standard specification includes a 6.5-inch Touch Control Display with navigation system.
 And there's the option of a full-colour Head-Up Display.
 Many X2 buyers will be tempted by top-spec 'M Sport' trim, which gives you the usual more dynamic outward styling cues, plus 'Micro Hexagon' fabric Anthracite/Alcantara combination upholstery with M piping in blue or yellow with contrast stitching on the instrument panel and the centre console as standard.

 Cost of Ownership

 As you'd expect from a current BMW, emissions are low and fuel economy is excellent.
-The 190bhp xDrive20d model will get 61.4mpg from a gallon of fuel and 121g/km of CO2, which is impressive for a 4WD diesel SUV.
+The 190bhp xDrive20d model will get 51.4mpg a WLTP-rated return from a gallon of fuel and 144g/km of WLTP-rated CO2, which is impressive for a 4WD diesel SUV.
 If you want to do better, there are lesser-powered '18d' variants, one of which offers the option of sDrive 2WD.
+For an sDrive 18d, the figures are up to 56.5mpg and 131g/km.
+There's also a plug-in hybrid xDrive25e variant, which is capable of 166.2mpg (WLTP) and up to around 39g/km of WLTP-rated CO2.

 Of course the driver must also play his or her part.
 So there's an Optimum Gear Shift Indicator on the dash and an ECO PRO mode you can select in the Drive Performance Control system that'll focus all the car's systems on ultimate frugality.
 The extra economy created in that ECO PRO setting (BMW reckon it could be up to 20%) is fed back to the driver, with in-car displays showing the additional number of miles achieved.